-When deemed appropriate and reasonable, PVTA may also conduct other activities to solicit public comment, including but not limited to:
+When deemed appropriate and reasonable through previous survey results, Census data and past knowledge, PVTA may also conduct other activities to solicit public comment, including but not limited to:

-- Public workshops in accessible locations, in addition to traditional meeting places. - Combining meeting outreach efforts with ongoing marketing and promotions efforts. - Providing notices to radio and television stations in English and Spanish. - Taking proactive steps to ascertain in what languages written materials and public meetings should be available. - Posting meeting presentations on www.pvta.com and emailing presentations to community groups for posting on their social media pages.
-This allows the public to review proceedings and comment through emails and letters.
+- Public workshops and meetings in accessible locations. - Combining meeting outreach efforts with ongoing marketing and promotions efforts. - Providing notices to radio and television stations in English and Spanish. - Taking proactive steps to ascertain in what languages written materials and public meetings should be available. - Posting meeting presentations on www.pvta.com and emailing presentations to community groups for posting on their social media pages.
+This allows the public to review proceedings and comment through emails and letters. - Reaching customers onboard bus routes and at common hubs and bus stops. - Providing language assistance using electronic mobile tablets for surveys and feedback. - Providing surveys in an online format that caters to the rider's mobile device browser's language settings. - Engaging customers with mailed paper surveys with less access to online or electronic survey means. - Comment cards.